Drying and Curing Cannabis Buds – What You Need to Know

 Curing starts the moment you cut your buds off of the plant.
 Curing takes from 1 to 3 weeks.
 When you start the curing process, the buds should be placed in mason jars and should be labeled.
-Don’t pack your jars too much though; the buds need room to breathe still.
+Don’t pack your jars too much though; the buds still need room to breathe.

 If the space, buds or outdoor weather conditions make your buds too dry, you’ll end up with crumbly, crunchy buds.
-The right relative humidity inside your curing jars should be 60 to 65-percent.
+The right relative humidity inside your curing jars should be 60 to 65%.

-During the curing phase, you’ll want to open the jars every day and move the buds around.
+During the curing phase, you’ll want to open the jars (burping them) every day and move the buds around.
 Make sure your jars are labeled.
-Each jar should contain three-quarters to 1.25 ounces of cannabis buds only, don’t pack them full.
-Jars should only be three-quarters of the way full.
+Each jar should contain three-quarters to 1.25 ounces of cannabis buds only.
+Don’t pack them full -- jars should only be three-quarters of the way full.
 Don’t use larger jars either, this promotes mold growth.

 When you open the jars daily, shake the buds around.
 If they are still sticking together, they’re not ready yet.
 When your buds are ready, they won’t stick together.
 Make sure to move the buds around every day when you open the jar to put fresh air back inside with the curing buds.